Get to Know the Therapeutic Benefits of a Warm Water Pool

-Found in gyms, therapeutic rehab clinics, and other locations, warm water pools are a cross between a hot tub and a lap pool, big enough to get in and exercise or move around and warm enough to be comfortable.
+Found in gyms, therapeutic rehab clinics, and other locations, warm water pools are a cross between a hot tub and a lap pool.
+Large enough to get in and exercise or move around and warm enough to be comfortable.

-The Nelson Wellness Center at Grand Arbor has a warm water pool that is heated to a pleasant 88 degrees to 89 degrees, which makes for an enjoyable location for exercising and an ideal environment for relieving pain and stiffness.
+The Nelson Wellness Center heats its warm water pool to a pleasant 88 to 89 degrees.
+Which makes for an enjoyable location for exercising and an ideal environment for relieving pain and stiffness.

 Are you interested in learning more about the Nelson Wellness Center’s warm water pool and its benefits?
 This blog will explain them in detail.
-Read on to the end to learn more about the aquatic fitness classes offered and how you can sign up.
+Read on to learn more about the aquatic fitness classes offered and how you can sign up.

 What Is a Warm Water Pool?